-‘The Challenge’ Star Ashley Mitchell Shows Of Killer Bod In Neon String Bikini
+'The Challenge' Star Ashley Mitchell Shows Off Killer Bod In Neon String Bikini

-The Challenge: Double Agents star Ashley Mitchell is showing off her killer physique yet again in a sexy new Instagram snap.
+The Challenge: Double Agents star Ashley Mitchell showed off her killer physique yet again in a sexy new Instagram snap.
 The 33-year-old dazzled her thousands of followers in a January 8 post where she sported a neon bikini that highlighted her best assets.

 In the new post, Ashley crouched down and spread her legs while wearing the revealing swimsuit.
-The bikini was a neon coral color and featured a traditional string top and bottoms which had ruched fabric.
-The strings were tied high on Ashley’s tiny waist and their black color was the perfect bold contrast to the brightness of the rest of the look.
+The bikini was a neon coral color and featured a traditional string top and bottoms with ruched fabric.
+The strings were tied high on Ashley's tiny waist, and their black color was the perfect bold contrast to the brightness of the rest of the look.

-Ashley’s toned tummy and cleavage were on full display in the pic, both of which were perfectly bronzed from her time in the sun.
-She wore her dark locks halfway up in pigtails which were pinned at her crown.
+Ashley's toned tummy and cleavage were on full display in the pic, both of which were perfectly bronzed from her time in the sun.
+She wore her dark locks halfway up in pigtails, which were pinned at her crown.
 Her hair fell down her sides in loose waves, landing just below her bustline.
-The MTV personality stared blankly into the camera with her mouth slightly cocked open for a pouty look.
+The MTV personality stared blankly at the camera with her mouth slightly cocked open for a pouty look.

 "Me, you, South America. or maybe Costa Rica.
 Or Thailand.
 Anywhere but here lol," one follower wrote.

-“On the next season of the challenge… with you as my partner,” another said with a sunglass-wearing emoji.
+"On the next season of the challenge... with you as my partner," another noted, with a sunglass-wearing emoji.

 "At the bank with you when you win the next challenge," a third wrote to the two-time winner.